KittyCAD/gh-action-win-ca/README.md

 | `helper-repo` | `kittycad/gh-action-win-ca` | Repository hosting the default helper scripts. |
 | `helper-ref` | `main` | Git ref pulled from `helper-repo` when scripts are missing locally. |

+## Optional secret

+Map `ZOO_TOKEN` when calling the workflow to hand a token to your smoke tests.
+The value is injected into every step as the `ZOO_TOKEN` environment variable.

 Every command step inherits `WIN_CA_SMOKE=1` and `NODE_EXTRA_CA_CERTS` pointing at the generated `root.pem`, so there is no need to wire those manually.
 You can still set extra `env:` keys on the calling job (for example `SMOKE_ATTEMPTS`) and they will propagate to both the pre- and post-trust runs.

 ## Expectations on the target repo